Printed on September 15, 2019, 5:00 am

 - Terminal Leave

-- Terminal leave is that period during which an employee remains on the payroll beyond his or her last working day until all of his/her accrued annual leave has been exhausted.
+- Terminal leave is that period during which an employee remains on the payroll beyond their last working day until all accrued annual leave has been exhausted.

-- If a retiring employee elects to be paid for his or her accrued but unused annual leave by terminal leave, the date on which his or her annual leave is exhausted shall be the official date of retirement.
+- If a retiring employee elects to be paid for accrued but unused annual leave by terminal leave, the date on which their annual leave is exhausted shall be the official date of retirement.

 - During a period of terminal leave, an employee shall not earn additional annual or sick leave, shall not be eligible to use sick leave, and shall not be eligible for any salary increase.